InstituteforDiseaseModeling/laser-generic/docs/index.md

     ---

     Full details on all classes and functions.
-Update the path with the package name.

     [:octicons-arrow-right-24: API reference](autoapi/laser_generic/index.md)